 Should I include hobbies as skills?

-Answer: Only if they're relevant to the job or demonstrate desirable traits.
+Answer: Only if they are relevant to the job or demonstrate desirable traits.
 "Competitive chess player" might show strategic thinking for a consulting role.

-What if I don't have all the skills listed in the job description?
+What if I do not have all the skills listed in the job description?

 Answer: Focus on the skills you do have.
-Many job descriptions are "wish lists."
-If you have 70%+ of the required skills, apply and emphasize your ability to learn quickly.
+Many job descriptions are wish lists.
+If you have 70% or more of the required skills, apply and emphasize your ability to learn quickly.

 The Complete Skills Solution: From List to Interview